InzamamShaikh567/CatLoad/README.md

 # CatLoad

 A free and open-source cross-platform media downloader built with JavaFX 21.
-Lightweight design with low RAM usage for smooth performance.
-Download videos, audio, or entire playlists.
+Designed to be lightweight, fast, and memory-efficient while supporting videos, audio, and entire playlists.

 Supports YouTube, YouTube Shorts, TikTok, Instagram, Reddit and [thousands of other sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) via yt-dlp.